 If users tap the right touchpad key, Windows will display a quick menu unique to the feature they clicked on.
 For instance, if users right-click an image, the list displayed gives them options concerning the image.
 Likewise, if users right-click the Windows desktop, the list that emerges will allow them to select a different view or modify desktop assets.

 Clicking and Dragging

-Pressing, holding and moving the mouse cursor to another spot is clicking and dragging.
-Users may drag their fingers, whether up, down, right, or left to edit or manipulate content.
+Pressing, holding, and moving the mouse cursor to another spot is clicking and dragging.
+Users may drag their fingers up, down, right, or left to edit or manipulate content.

 In a text-specific context, any operation users perform (such as clicking the Delete key on the keyboard or pressing the Bold Formatting key) affects the highlighted text.

-Several touchpads and Bluetooth mouse models are capable of navigating through a file or site on your monitor; this is known as scrolling.
+Several touchpads and Bluetooth mouse models can navigate through a file or site on your monitor; this is known as scrolling.
 With this feature, you simply move up and down through a webpage, text document, etc. with your fingers.
-With such a touchpad, space is always labeled to the right or the left, in which case you can slide your fingers up or down to move through text.
+With such a touchpad, space is always labeled to the right or the left, in which case you can slide your fingers up or down to move through the text.

 How do I Use a Laptop Touchpad in Windows 8?

-In Windows 8, touchpad motions allows users to simulate touchscreen motions.
-If, for some reason, users do not like this feature, they can easily deactivate the motion.
+In Windows 8, touchpad motions allow users to simulate touchscreen motions.
+If for some reason, users do not like this feature, they can easily deactivate the motion.
 In any case, if you wanted to use a gesture, you would swipe on your touchpad as if you were swiping on a touchscreen.

 Charms: Tap the right-hand side of your touchpad and swipe into the middle.

 App Switcher: Shift to the left to get the application switch and move between applications.